-Just like trying anything new, learning how to use a menstrual cup can be a confusing experience.
+Just like trying anything new, using a menstrual cup for the first time can be a confusing experience.

 That’s why we’re here to help you understand everything you need to know about how to use your menstrual cup.

 first things first, what is a menstrual cup?

 A menstrual cup is an insertable period product that collects rather than absorbs your period flow.
 It sits inside your vaginal canal and can be used for up to 12 hours.

 It is a highly economical and sustainable alternative to sanitary pads or tampons as a high quality menstrual cup, such as the Asan cup, can last for 10 years!